ajlinhard/byte-size-docs/AWS/Glue/Glue_Overview.md

 Glue provides a fully managed, serverless experience where you don't need to provision or manage clusters.
 AWS handles infrastructure management automatically, scaling compute resources based on workload requirements.

 ### 2. Data Catalog
-The Glue Data Catalog serves as a centralized metadata repository that integrates with other AWS services like Athena, EMR, and Redshift Spectrum.
+The Data Catalog serves as a unified metadata store compatible with Apache Hive Metastore.
+It automatically discovers schema changes and maintains version history.
+The catalog integrates with other AWS services like Athena, EMR, and Redshift Spectrum, providing a single source of truth for metadata across your data lake.
 It stores:
 - Table definitions
 - Schema information
 - Partition details